|

 In July he wired an allowance field at Saratoga at the same distance against older

-horse, then scored in the Amsterdam Stakes-G2, same distance, same track, same
+horses, then scored in the Amsterdam Stakes-G2, same distance, same track, same

 tactic in 1:08.50.
 He won the Chick Lang Stakes-G3 (6f.) at Pimlico, then had